mr-manuel/venus-os_dbus-serialbattery_docs/versioned_docs/version-v1.4.20240928/general/features.md

 (2) No cells yet.

-(3) The Bluetooth and CAN connections are still not stable on some systems.
+(3) The connection is still not stable on some systems.
 If you want to have a stable connection use the serial connection.

 (4) Only on models from 2023